Where’s My Refund? What California Taxpayers Need To Know

 When you’re filing your California tax return, there’s no need to wonder, “Where’s my refund?”
 California taxpayers can easily track their refunds on the FTB’s website.

 The best way to ensure you receive your refund as quickly as possible is to verify that all the information you included on your tax return is accurate and complete.
-Also, you should file your return and receive your refund electronically rather than relying on the Postal Service.
+Then, e-file your return and opt for direct deposit to get your refund.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.